Suffocation Mate

 A knight and bishop team up to checkmate a king trapped by its own pieces in a suffocating grip.

-Suffocation Mate: The suffocation mate is a checkmate pattern where a bishop and knight work together to checkmate a king that is boxed in by its own pieces, with the bishop delivering check from a distance and the knight covering critical escape squares.
+Suffocation Mate: The suffocation mate is a checkmate pattern where a knight delivers check to a king boxed in by its own pieces, while a bishop covers the remaining escape squares from a distance, completing the net.

 What Is the Suffocation Mate?

-The suffocation mate is a checkmate pattern where a bishop and knight combine to deliver mate to a king that is trapped by its own pieces.
-The bishop delivers the check from a distance along a diagonal, while the knight controls the escape squares that the king might use to flee.
+The suffocation mate is a checkmate pattern where a knight and bishop combine to deliver mate to a king that is trapped by its own pieces.
+The knight delivers the check at close quarters, while the bishop rakes a long diagonal from a distance, covering the one or two flight squares the king's own army has not already blocked.

-The pattern gets its evocative name from the feeling of the position: the king is suffocating, surrounded by its own army with no room to move, and the bishop and knight squeeze out the last remaining air.
-It is a particularly satisfying checkmate for the attacking side because it involves minor pieces — no queens or rooks needed.
+The pattern gets its evocative name from the feeling of the position: the king is suffocating, surrounded by its own army with no room to move, and the knight and bishop squeeze out the last remaining air.
+It is a particularly satisfying checkmate for the attacking side because it involves minor pieces, no queens or rooks needed.

 What makes the suffocation mate advanced is that it requires precise coordination between two very different pieces.
 The bishop and knight move in completely different ways, and getting them to work together harmoniously requires calculation and positional understanding.
 When it comes together, though, the result is one of chess's most elegant checkmates.